Voting by mail: a Markov chain model for managing the security risks of election systems: Literature review

 Research on the allocation of voting machines to polling locations for in-person voting has been extensively explored through various methodologies.
 One notable example is a study by \citeauthor{yang2009all} \cite{yang2009all} who uses discrete event simulation to model election day processes, combining queuing theory and optimization to address resource concerns.
 Similarly, \citeauthor{li2013could} \cite{li2013could} employ simulation optimization to assess the impact of voting machine distribution on voter queue times.
 The significance of these studies extends to a tailored risk assessment for VBM. \citet{adamCovidVoting} apply discrete event simulation to understand the effects of safety measures implemented during the COVID-19 pandemic on wait times and other election performance indicators.
 In addition, \citet{queueingModelMIT} focus on optimizing the polling locations to reduce voter waiting times.
 These approaches underscore the importance of modeling and optimization in improving election processes, informing the development of risk assessment methodologies for election infrastructure.

+Many ballots by mail are tallied by scanning ballots by voting equipment.
+To ensure that votes are accurately counted, Crimmins et al. \cite{crimmins2025improving} use robust optimization to develop efficient logic and accuracy testing.
 Specific to the VBM system, \citet{ScalaProcessMap} develop a detailed model of the VBM process, which meticulously outlines its various components and the physical journey of ballots.
 The Cybersecurity and Infrastructure Security Agency (CISA) conducted a comprehensive assessment of mail-voting security for the 2020 General Election \cite{cisa2020_VBM_risk}, contributing to efforts to identify and mitigate VBM-related risks during the pandemic.

 A growing body of literature characterizes threats to the voting process using attack trees.
 Attack trees help identify and prioritize potential vulnerabilities in a system, making them an essential tool in cybersecurity planning and risk mitigation.
 Attack trees are fundamental in cybersecurity for visualizing vulnerabilities and potential attacker paths \cite{attacktrees}.
 An attack tree starts with the primary goal of the attacker (the root) and branches out into different methods or steps that the attacker might employ (the leaves).
 This branching structure often incorporates logic gates like AND and OR to demonstrate how different actions might combine to lead to the attack goal.
 Terminal attack nodes, are the leaf nodes of an attack tree that initiate the attack on the system.
 The \citet{EAC_2009} present a risk analysis report for election systems and models security threats to the VBM using attack trees that capture all possible vulnerabilities in the VBM system. \citet{scala2022evaluating} expand on the VBM threat trees and adds to tree logic enumerating all terminal attack nodes to account for the new mechanisms available, such as drop boxes and in-person absentee voting. \citet{iise_cah} build upon this body of literature to identify mitigation strategies and policies that protect the VBM process, accounting for linkages to attack trees relevant to VBM processes.
 Our DTMC framework utilizes these attack trees and mitigations.